 - In a bowl, mix together the potato, leeks, parsley.

 - Heat enough vegetable oil in a frying pan to cover the bottom.
 When it is hot, but not smoking, add the fish cakes and fry for about 3 minutes on each side .
-They can also be cooked in the oven, 180°C/350°F/gas mark 4.
-Drizzle the top with a little oil and cook for 15 minutes, turning halfway through.
-Add an extra 10 minutes if cooking from frozen.
+Try not to keep turning them over as they are more likely to fall apart.